alaa-almaliki/seed/README.md

 The command `bin/seed profiles` has the following:

-- `bin/seed profiles create [profile-name]` will create a profile with a given name
+- `bin/seed profiles create --name [profile-name]` will create a profile with a given name
-- `bin/seed profiles delete [profile-name]` will delete a profile
+- `bin/seed profiles delete [--name profile-name]` will delete a profile
-- `bin/seed profiles copy [profile-name-1] [profile-name-2]` will duplicate/copy a profile
+- `bin/seed profiles copy --source [profile-name-1] --target [profile-name-2]` will duplicate/copy a profile
 - `bin/seed profiles list` will list profiles

 ## Command glossary